-At some point in life’s journey, we begin to realize that our present stage is far more important to us, has far more value, and holds significantly more meaning for us than an earlier stage that we’ve been perseverating on for the last decade.
+At some point in life’s journey, we begin to realize that our present stage is more important to us.
+It has more value and holds significantly more meaning for us than a previous stage of trauma.
+This is true, even more so than an earlier stage that we’ve been perseverating on for the last decade.

 The very details we’re currently experiencing seem to reverberate depth of meaning.
 The situation itself both influences positively and reflects positively.
-In other words, influential people in our present situation are what we need to help us to become who we need and want to become ourselves.
+Influential people in our present situation are essential.
+They help us become who we need to be and who we want to become.
 Our focus turns its gaze from past problems toward our future opportunities.

-Authentic Analytic Therapy (AAT) moves my clients as slowly, gently, and methodically as possible in the direction of their most meaningful goals.
+Authentic Analytic Therapy (AAT) moves my clients slowly and gently.
+It guides them methodically toward their most meaningful goals.

 Your therapeutic journey will begin here, and you will need to bond with your therapist.
 This is the only way.
 Create a professional relationship with this person you are hoping will help you.
-You and you alone are the most important person in the consulting room, and yet the communication you use and the relationship you develop is crucial to overcoming your struggle, to your ability to heal, recover, or to feel better and move past that which is holding you back.
+You and you alone are the most important person in the consulting room.
+Yet, the communication you use is crucial to overcoming your struggle.
+The relationship you develop helps you heal and recover.
+It allows you to feel better and move past what holds you back. to your ability to heal, recover, or to feel better and move past that which is holding you back.

 You & Your Psychologist